Jack's Re-Certification Guidelines Based on Usage Frequency.

 Re-Certification Test Scope

-Hydraulic Jack Holding Test with UTM: The jack is tested to its rated capacity of either 6 or 12 MT at 1,750 PSI, and the 25 MT jack at 2,500 PSI.
+3, Hydraulic Holding Test with UTM: The jack is tested to its rated capacity of either 6 or 12 MT at 1,750 PSI, and the 25 MT jack at 2,500 PSI.
 The test should be performed with the top grip jaws open and the bottom grip jaws closed.
-Verify that there is no slippage of the jack on the column.
+Verify that the jack is not slipping on the column.

-Mechanical Jaws of Jack Holding Test with UTM: The jack is loaded to its rated capacity of 6, 12, or 25 MT with the top grip jaws closed and the bottom grip jaws open.
-Verify that there is no slippage of the jack on the column.
+4. Mechanical Holding Test with UTM: The jack is loaded to its rated capacity of 6, 12, or 25 MT with the top grip jaws closed and the bottom grip jaws open.
+Verify that the jack is not slipping on the column.

 Notes: